PepeLoperenaa/talmud_online/README.md

 The test plan, will be done with a fix scenario as in the real game, all the scenarios possible may be random.
 In this test cases we will only play with the 2 cards that we know the value as only 2 out of the 4 cards are visible at the start of the game.

-The Following object are created before every test case
+The Following objects are created before every test case

 | Object type   | Object name   | Score    |value|Cards[4]|Method|
 | ------------- |:-------------:|----------|-----|--------|-----:|